 Loss of Mains Protection

-Loss of mains protection shall be incorporated and tested as defined in the compliance type testing annex of EN 50438.
+Loss of mains protection shall be incorporated and tested as defined in the relevant compliance type testing annex of this EREC G98.
 Active methods which use impedance measuring techniques by drawing current pulses from or injecting AC currents into the DNO’s Distribution Network are not considered to be suitable.
 For Micro-generators which generate on more than one phase, the loss of mains protection should be able to detect the loss of a single phase of the supply network.
 This should be tested during type testing and recorded in the Type Test Verification Report as per Appendix 3 Form C.

 Frequency Drift and Step Change Stability Test